Thanksgiving 2013 My journey to Whitwell, TN and Atlanta, GA – Whitwell

 Before I write about Whitwell and the Children’s Holocaust Memorial I’m going to relate a bit about my drive.
 Of course, leaving from the Washington metropolitan area regardless of the time of day you’re bound to encounter a traffic delay somewhere.
 And I did.
 There were two accidents on I-66 eastbound that created a four-mile westbound rubbernecking backup.
 In the scheme of things, the delay was minor but rubbernecking simply irritates me.
 After I got through the traffic, the drive was mostly uneventful.

 Those of you who have followed my overseas adventures know I like to take pictures of interesting, confusing, or surprisingly translated signs.
-Well, I found an intersting instance on the road to Tennessee.
+Well, I found an interesting instance on the road to Tennessee.
 Just past the junction of I-81 and I-77 toward Charlotte, the two interstates share a common road.
 However, as the signs indicate,

 DSCN1502 - Edited